burakTestKomment/netflix/README.md

 # Netlix App

 ## Motivation
-It is an example of how React, React Router and Firebase and Firestore Database works by copying Netflix.
+It is an example of how React, React Router, Firebase and Firestore Database works.
 <br>
-App enables to user to see one of the movie from recent popular movies on home page randomly, after logged in user can saved a movie and see tem in account page.
+App enables to user to see one of the movie from recent popular movies on home page randomly, after logged in user can saved a movie and see them in account page.

 ## Screenshots
 ![netf](https://user-images.githubusercontent.com/118957608/226092423-9d9cd68f-75e2-42b1-8597-0807c882522a.gif)